The 2023 Beginners Guide to Podcasting

-Whether you’re looking for a fun hobby or you’re ready to build a large audience and make money podcasting, this guide will walk you through how to create a podcast.
+Whether you’re looking for a fun hobby, or you’re ready to get down to serious business in building and nurturing a podcast audience, this guide will walk you through creating your podcast and finding the right podcast host.

 A niche is important.
 You’ll want to narrow down your podcast topic so that you know exactly what you’ll be speaking about and who you’ll be speaking to.